-Theory: Similar to earlier models, this one is also deeply rooted in psychological factors in the brain where a social reward is predicated on the compliment.
+Theory: Like earlier models, this one is also deeply rooted in psychological factors in the brain where a social reward is predicated on the compliment.
 Additionally, when presented with a cause and effect scenario, more trust is built as greater weight is placed on the argument.
-Provide an explanation but do not give all details, leave them hanging a bit to encourage them to do their own research and discovery which will undisputedly have them intrigued to look for more.
+Please provide an explanation but do not give all details; leave them hanging a bit to encourage them to do their own research and discovery, which will undisputedly have them intrigued to look for more.
 Being nice to someone, even a stranger, will release dopamine in their brain and improve their mood.
 You will be credited with this improved mood and win the brownie points for it.
 Who cares how you win as long as you win!
 The best way to use this model is to open by praising the recipient.
-Don’t go overboard but enough to make them feel good.
-Once you improve their demeanor serve them the cause and effect modality about how your product will solve their problem.
+Please don’t go overboard, but enough to make them feel good.
+Once you improve their demeanor, serve them the cause and effect modality about how your product will solve their problem.
 Then close by asking them for their business more formally.

 Subject Line: May I call on your expertise?

-It was recently suggested I look into the [NAME OF INDUSTRY] industry as a source of new business.
+It was recently suggested I look into the [INDUSTRY] industry as a source of new business.

 Our success metric lies in striking a balance between native and paid ads.
 We recently created a blog series explaining our approach.
 This is where you come in.

 Would you mind sharing our piece with your network? (link below) The credibility you bring to the table is without parallel.
 Second, I’d love to meet with you in person to see if I can garner some insight into the secret to your success.
 Perhaps you could walk me through the primary pain points professionals in your industry suffer from that I can address with our lead gen solution?